-

 www.rch.org.au/clinicalguide/guideline_index/Child_with_limp/

-and physical examination ambulating with mild or no discomfort with simple analgesia a clear working diagnosis … malignancy Treatment Definitive management is determined by the working diagnosis Simple analgesia - … paracetamol +/- NSAID.
-Escalation of analgesia may be required but should prompt reassessment for red flags …
+in the history and physical examination ambulating with mild or no discomfort with simple analgesia a working … management is determined by the working diagnosis Simple analgesia (paracetamol and NSAID) and child-directed … limitation of activity.
+Need for escalation of analgesia should prompt reassessment If concern for infection …

 -